lancachenet/lancachenet.github.io/_docs/containers/dns/index.md

 ## Usage

-If all of the services you wish to run point to a single IP address, you should make sure you set USE_GENERIC_CACHE=true and set LANCACHE_IP to the IP address of the caching server.
+If you are using a single Monoliothic instance, you should make sure you set USE_GENERIC_CACHE=true and set LANCACHE_IP to the IP address of the caching server.
-In this case it is highly recommended that you use some form of load balancer or reverse proxy, as running a single caching server for multiple services will result in cache clashes and will result in incorrect or corrupt data.

 Run the lancache-dns container using the following to allow UDP port 53 (DNS) through the host machine: